-Allen Appliance Repair performs refrigerator repair service in CITY, including services to repair broken ice makers.
+Allen Appliance Repair performs refrigerator repair service in South Dakota, including services to repair broken ice makers.
 Learn about common ice maker failures below:

 Refrigerator ice makers are one of the best inventions ever.
 This is a small luxury a lot of people might take for granted.
 Ice makers are relatively simple machines that do not have a lot of complex components that might go wrong with them.

 As with any repair, there are basic things that should be looked at before assuming the worst.
 And, it’s good to know, if necessary, you are able to replace the ice maker without replacing an entire refrigerator, depending on the model.
 First, let’s take a look at a couple of the causes for an ice maker not working.

 When your ice maker is making ice but it isn’t dispensing the ice it is usually a mechanical problem opposed to an electrical issue.
 This can occur when reorganizing things around in the freezer, you might jam the control arm up or down.
 A lot of the time the ice maker will be blocked with something, including a piece of ice.
 First, look to see if there is ice or food blocking this from working properly.

 Before beginning the process of clearing out the freezer, ensure your ice maker is turned on.
 This can be done by pulling the metal control arm in the down position.
 Sometimes, moving food around in the freezer unit might put the control in the off position.
 If the control arm is clear, then there may be food or ice stuck inside of the ice maker or it is not getting a good connection.

 When the control is down and there’s ice but it’s not ejecting it, this might be an electrical or mechanical problem.
 This is going to need a bit more diagnosing.
 Ready to begin?
 First, we have to check the electrical connection.
 This could become unplugged from the back of the freezer when shifting or moving the food in the freezer.